Murder of Linda Goldstone: Trial of Hernando Williams

 Hernando Williams was arrested at his home for the murder of Linda Goldstone on the afternoon of April 1, 1978, the same day he committed the crime.
 He was consequently charged with the kidnapping, rape and murder of Goldstone, and under Illinois state law, the death penalty was applied for murder offences under certain aggravating circumstances.
 In response to the arrest of Williams, the unnamed victim of the Evergreen Park rape case stated that she was terrified when she heard that Williams was out on bail for kidnapping and raping her, and added that the death of Goldstone made her grapple with the fact that she would have potentially ended up dead like Goldstone.

 On April 12, 1978, a Cook County grand jury formally indicted Williams for aggravated kidnapping, rape, armed robbery and murder.
 Williams reportedly entered a plea of innocence in a pre-trial hearing.
 Before his murder trial was carried out, Williams was first put on trial for the Evergreen Park abduction-rape case he committed prior to the murder of Goldstone.
 He was therefore found guilty of the charges on July 13, 1978, and sentenced to 30 years in prison.

 On October 9, 1979, Williams stood trial for the murder of Goldstone, and during the hearing, Williams pleaded guilty to all four offences of aggravated kidnapping, robbery, rape, and murder, and his sentencing trial was conducted before a Cook County jury.
 The prosecution reportedly sought the death penalty for Williams, who reportedly called himself a "monster" while he testified on the stand and asked the jury for mercy on his life.

 On December 8, 1979, the jury unanimously recommended the death penalty for Williams.

 On March 14, 1980, Criminal Court Judge James E. Strunck formally sentenced 24-year-old Hernando Williams to death by the electric chair.

 Appellate process

 On May 27, 1983, Williams's appeal was dismissed by the Illinois Supreme Court.

 On November 21, 1985, the Illinois Supreme Court rejected a second appeal from Williams.

 On July 5, 1990, Williams's appeal was denied by U.S. District Judge Marvin Aspen of the U.S. District Court for the Northern District of Illinois.

 On October 1, 1991, the 7th Circuit Court of Appeals turned down Williams's appeal.

-On June 23, 1992, the U.S. Supreme Court rejected Williams's final appeal, therefore confirming the death penalty in his case.
+On June 23, 1992, the U.S. Supreme Court rejected Williams' final appeal, therefore confirming the death penalty in his case.